raagan-u/docs/docs/developers/AffiliateFee.md

     },
 });
 ```
-While creating and initiating the order using `swapAndInitiate` function, you can include an `affiliateFee` array which lets you specify define the recipient addresses, fee amounts, and optionally, the [supported assets](./SupportedChains.mdx) in which the fees should be paid.
+While creating and initiating the order using `swapAndInitiate` function, you can include an `affiliateFee` array which lets you specify define the recipient addresses, fee amounts, and optionally the assets and chains you want the payout to be in.
+Garden supports payout in USDC and cbBTC.

 ```ts
 const [_strategyId, quoteAmount] = Object.entries(quoteRes.val.quotes)[0];